Last Updated on

 I’m dividing this into two parts: How to Use Pinterest to Curate a Personal Style and How to Use Pinterest for Styling Help.
 Let’s start with the latter because it’s a bit easier.

-I have a pair of red shorts that I adore, but the color isn’t always easy to style.
+I have a pair of red shorts that I adore, but the colour isn’t always easy to style.
 Let’s see how Pinterest can help:

 - Type in keywords into the search bar.
 Pinterest will pull anything that has those keywords in the text field, which is why we’re going further than just the search function.
 Users don’t always label their pins with useful terms.